Cystitis in cats

 Diagnosing and treating cystitis in cats

 If you spot symptoms of cystitis in your cat, your vet will be able to find the best treatment for them.
-There’s no specific diagnostic test for idiopathic cystitis but your vet will perform a physical exam.
-They might also run blood and urine tests to help narrow the diagnosis.
+Before diagnosing feline idiopathic cystitis, your vet will perform a physical exam and tests to exclude other types of cystitis, such as those caused by crystals or infections.

 Cystitis often flares up when your cat gets stressed, so working out triggers and reducing these is the best way to prevent it coming back.